-According to Eric Parsloe from The Oxford School of Coaching & Mentoring,
+According to Eric Parsloe from The Oxford School of Coaching and Mentoring,

-In terms of business mentoring, this definition relates to professional growth and the development of business related skills.
-The premise of mentoring is that the mentor has more extensive professional experience than yourself, and offers his/her support, advice and encouragement to help you maximise your potential for professional growth.
+In terms of business mentoring, this definition relates to professional growth and the development of work-related skills.
+The premise of mentoring is that the mentor has more extensive professional experience than yourself, and offers their support, advice and encouragement to help you maximise your potential.

 A mentor should help to boost your confidence as well as challenge your way of thinking.
-You should feel comfortable to discuss and explore new ideas in confidence while taking the opportunity to assess both your and your business's needs.
+You should feel comfortable discussing and exploring new ideas in confidence while taking the opportunity to assess both your and your business's needs.

 What does a mentor do?

 The role of a mentor will depend on your reasons for hiring them.
-Some people hire mentors to help them solely on a one-to-one basis.
-This means the mentor will focus on your professional development only, without necessarily looking at the growth of the business.
+Some people hire mentors to help them in their career, this means the mentor will focus on your professional development.
+Some people hire a mentor to help them with their personal development.
 Others hire a mentor to help themselves and the business they own/run.
-In this instance, a mentor will look primarily at your business and offer guidance to develop it further.
+In this case, a mentor will look primarily at your business and offer guidance to develop it further.

 For whichever reason you decide to hire a mentor, there are certain things they are likely to do to fulfil their role, including: